tlobnow/ideal_fishstick/README.md

         ./main.sh

 8. While the slurm jobs are running:
+    - check progress of running jobs --> as described in (4.)
     - check which jobs have successfully finished or are still outstanding per run folder:
         - change MODE in each respective run script (SINGLE.sh, MULTI.sh, MATRIX.sh) to `MODE=2`
         - this will prevent submission of new jobs
-        - DO NOT FORGET TO CHANGE BACK TO MODE=1 to allow new job submissions
+        - Change the mode back to MODE=1 to submit new jobs
-    - check progress of running jobs --> as described in (4.)

 9. Once the model predictions have finished:
     - You can restart the script (SINGLE.sh, main.sh, or MATRIX.sh), to: